Time is money.

 There’s no getting around it – working in retailing sometimes feels like being in the midst a whirlwind.
 You can literally be ‘on the go’ all day, yet feel like you’ve done nothing by closing up time.
 Over the course of a year, you may find yourself jumping from one seasonal promotion to another – Christmas, Valentines, Mother’s Day, Easter, Father’s Day, Summer holidays, Halloween, Black Friday, then Christmas again.
 It’s a race to keep up!

-Survival and success in this fast-paced world rely on being organised and, while it may seem obvious, preparing a ‘To Do’ list is the practical answer.
+Survival and success in this fast-paced retail world rely on being organised, nailing time management and, while it may seem obvious, preparing a ‘To Do’ list is the practical answer.

 Well before each trading year ends, set your merchandising calendar for the next.